Umuzi-org/tech-department/content/topics/clean-code/python/_index.md

 ```
 from subprocess import Popen, PIPE
 ```

-- Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.
-Imports should be grouped in the following order:

-  1. Standard library imports.
-  2. Related third party imports.
-  3. Local application/library specific imports.

-You should put a blank line between each group of imports.

 - Absolute imports are recommended, as they are usually more readable and tend to be better behaved (or at least give better error messages) if the import system is incorrectly configured (such as when a directory inside a package ends up on sys.path):